tillmanj/eatingasturias/culture/primer/culture_primer.md

 ---
 {% epigraph 'People who love to eat are always the best people.'
 'Julia Child' 'The French Chef, WGBH' %}

 {%newthought 'food culture is the context'%} in which food exists.
 That is the best definition of [food culture](/culture/) I can come up with, and the ways it expresses itself in a place can sometimes be less than obvious.
-To help you immerse yourself in the food culture of Asturias more comepletely, I have compiled some pointers that will hopefully lessen the instances of confusion you might experience while in Asturias.
+To help you immerse yourself in the food culture of Asturias more completely, I have compiled some pointers that will hopefully lessen the instances of confusion you might experience while in Asturias.

 ## The Basics